-The NR-CA is opened and operated by the ECAC under a direct supervision of the ECAC PMA.
+The NR-CA is opened and operated by the ECAC.
 The NR-CA is at the top-level of the Pakistan national PKI hierarchy.

 Government Intermediate Certification Authorities

 The Government SMIME CA, Government Client Auth CA, Government TLS CA, Government Code Signing CA and the Government Timestamping CA that are certified by the NR-CA. As indicated in the name of each the CAs, each is dedicated for a specific certificate usage under the Government PKI domain.